TritonVM/triton-vm/CONTRIBUTING.md

 ### Code

-Triton VM uses an [import granularity](https://rust-lang.github.io/rustfmt/#imports_granularity) of `item` and a [group order strategy](https://rust-lang.github.io/rustfmt/#group_imports) of `StdExternalCrate` in order to trivialize git merging of imports.
+Triton VM uses an [import granularity](https://github.com/rust-lang/rustfmt/issues/4991) of `item` and a [group order strategy](https://github.com/rust-lang/rustfmt/issues/5083) of `StdExternalCrate` in order to trivialize git merging of imports.
-Unfortunately, both of these `cargo_fmt` features are unstable for now and thus require manual editing or a formatting pass with nightly rust.
+Unfortunately, both of these `rustfmt` features are unstable for now and thus require manual editing or a formatting pass with nightly rust.

 Other than that, Triton VM has no formal style requirements at the moment.
 However, the core contributors might impose their (informal) style requirements on your pull request. 😊